hurbeana/dse_markdown/index.md

 ### How to apply the patterns

-* Decision #1: Monolithic architecture or microservice architecture?
+* **Decision #1**: Monolithic architecture or microservice architecture?
-* Decision #2: How to decompose an application into services?
+* **Decision #2**: How to decompose an application into services?
     - Monolithic architecture pattern
     - Microservice architecture pattern
     - Decompose by business capability
     - Decompose by subdomain
-* Decision #3: How to maintain data consistency and perform queries?
+* **Decision #3**: How to maintain data consistency and perform queries?
     - Database per service pattern vs. Shared database pattern
     - Saga pattern
     - CQRS pattern

-### ACID versus BASE: ACID
+### ACID versus BASE

-* ACID
+* **ACID**
-    - Atomicity
+    - **A**tomicity
-    - Consistency
+    - **C**onsistency
-    - Isolation
+    - **I**solation
-    - Durability
+    - **D**urability
-* Prevalent design approach in ‘classical’ / low-scale distributed systems using (clustered) relational databases
+    - Prevalent design approach in 'classical'/low-scale distributed systems using (clustered) relational databases
-    - Key Feature: Two-Phase Commit Distributed Transactions offering ‘strong’ consistency
+        + Key Feature: Two-Phase Commit Distributed Transactions offering 'strong' consistency
+* **BASE**
+    - **B**asically **A**vailable
+    - **S**oft state
+    - **E**ventually consistent
+    - Prevalent design approach in highly scalable distributed systems
+        + Key Feature: Horizontal Scalability supporting nearly unlimited transactions per second (but ‘weak’ consistency)
+        + Used by globally acting service providers such as Social Media Services, Streaming Services etc.

 ### CAP Theorem

 * CAP
-    - *C*onsistency
+    - **C**onsistency
-    - *A*vailablility
+    - **A**vailablility
-    - *P*artition Tolerance
+    - **P**artition Tolerance
-* CAP: „You cannot have all 3“
+    - *"You cannot have all 3"*

-### ACID versus BASE: BASE

-* BASE
-    - *B*asically *A*vailable
-    - *S*oft state
-    - *E*ventually consistent

-* Prevalent design approach in highly scalable distributed systems
-    - Key Feature: Horizontal Scalability supporting nearly unlimited transactions per second (but ‘weak’ consistency)
-    - Used by globally acting service providers such as Social Media Services, Streaming Services etc.
+### Decomposition

-### Decomposition: Decompose by business capability
+* **Decompose by business capability**

-* A business capability is a concept from business architecture modeling.
+    - A business capability is a concept from business architecture modeling.
       It is something that a business does in order to generate value.

-### Decomposition: Decompose by subdomain
+* **Decompose by subdomain**

-* Define services corresponding to Domain-Driven Design (DDD) subdomains.
+    - Define services corresponding to Domain-Driven Design (DDD) subdomains.
       DDD refers to the application’s problem space - the business as the domain.
 A domain consists of multiple subdomains.
 Each subdomain corresponds to a different part of the business.

-### Decomposition: Service per team
+* **Service per team**

-* Each service is owned by a team, which has sole responsibility for making changes.
+    - Each service is owned by a team, which has sole responsibility for making changes.
 Ideally each team has only one service.

-### Data management: Database per Service
+### Data management
+* **Database per Service**

-* Keep each microservice’s persistent data private to that service and accessible only via its API.
+    - Keep each microservice’s persistent data private to that service and accessible only via its API.
 A service’s transactions only involve its database.

-### Data management: Shared database
+* **Shared database**

-* Solution: Use a (single) database that is shared by multiple services.
+    - Solution: Use a (single) database that is shared by multiple services.
       Each service freely accesses data owned by other services using local ACID transactions.
-* The drawbacks of this pattern are:
+    - The drawbacks of this pattern are:
-    - *Development time coupling* - a developer working on, for example, the OrderService will need to coordinate schema changes with the developers of other services that access the same tables.
+        + **Development time coupling** - a developer working on, for example, the OrderService will need to coordinate schema changes with the developers of other services that access the same tables.
 This coupling and additional coordination will slow down development.
-    - *Runtime coupling* - because all services access the same database they can potentially interfere with one another.
+        + **Runtime coupling** - because all services access the same database they can potentially interfere with one another.
 For example, if long running CustomerService transaction holds a lock on the ORDER table then the OrderService will be blocked.
-    - Single database might not satisfy the data storage and access requirements of all services.
+        + Single database might not satisfy the data storage and access requirements of all services.

-### Data management: Saga
+* **Saga**

-Implement each business transaction that spans multiple services as a saga.
+    - Implement each business transaction that spans multiple services as a saga.

-* A saga is a sequence of local transactions.
+    - A saga is a sequence of local transactions.
 Each local transaction updates the database and publishes a message or event to trigger the next local transaction in the saga.
 If a local transaction fails because it violates a business rule then the saga executes a series of compensating transactions that undo the changes that were made by the preceding local transactions.

-### Transactions: Transactional Outbox
+### Transactional Outbox

-* Problem: A service command typically needs to update the database and send messages/events.
+* **Problem**: A service command typically needs to update the database and send messages/events.
 * For example, a service that participates in a saga needs to atomically update the database and send messages/events.
 * Similarly, a service that publishes a domain event must atomically update an